mahouboy23/IB-notes/Physics IA.md

 This experiment engages with key principles of physics, including conservation of linear momentum, kinetic energy, and rotational motion.
 It demonstrates these concepts in a setting that combines both linear and angular dynamics, providing a comprehensive understanding of collision mechanics.

 ## idea 5
+**Consolidated Research Question:** "How does changing the mass of a pendulum bob affect the momentum transfer and resulting swing of a second suspended mass in a pendulum collision experiment?"

+### Aim:

+The aim of this experiment is to investigate the effect of varying the mass of a swinging pendulum bob on the momentum transfer to a second stationary suspended mass.
+This setup simplifies the ballistic pendulum concept, focusing on understanding momentum conservation and energy transfer in pendulum collisions.

+### Dispositif Expérimental:

+- **Two Pendulum Setups:** One with a variable mass bob (the swinging pendulum) and another with a fixed mass bob (the stationary pendulum).
+- **Assortment of Weights:** To change the mass of the swinging pendulum bob.
+- **String or Wire:** For suspending the pendulum bobs.
+- **Protractor or Angle Measuring Device:** To measure the swing angles of the pendulums post-collision.
+- **Clamp Stand or Similar Structure:** To secure the pendulums in place.
+- **High-Speed Camera or Slow-Motion Video Capability (Optional):** For accurately capturing the collision and subsequent motion.

+### Variables:

+- **Variable Indépendante:** Mass of the swinging pendulum bob.
+- **Variables Contrôlées:** Length of the pendulum strings, height from which the swinging pendulum is released (initial potential energy), and environmental conditions.
+- **Variable Dépendante:** Angular displacement of the stationary pendulum post-collision.

+### Méthode:

+1. **Setup:** Install the two pendulums side by side, ensuring they can swing without interference.
+Adjust the mass of the swinging pendulum bob as needed.
+2. **Data Collection:** Release the swinging pendulum from a consistent height and allow it to collide with the stationary pendulum.
+Measure the angular displacement of both pendulums after the collision.
+3. **Calculations:** Record the mass of the swinging pendulum and the corresponding angular displacements.
+4. **Analysis:** Analyze the data to understand how the mass of the swinging pendulum affects the momentum transfer to the stationary pendulum.
+Apply the principles of conservation of momentum and energy to interpret the results.

+### Further Analysis and Investigation:

+- Discuss the principles of momentum conservation in elastic and inelastic collisions.
+- Explore how the experiment can be used to understand real-world scenarios, such as vehicle collisions or in sports physics.
+- Consider the impact of angular momentum and its conservation in the system.

+### Physics Behind:

+This experiment provides a hands-on approach to exploring the mechanics of momentum and energy transfer in collisions, specifically within pendulum systems.
+It offers a straightforward method to visualize and quantify the principles of momentum conservation in a controlled setting.

+### Documentation and Reference:

+For further study, students should consult resources on mechanics, especially those covering pendulum motion, momentum, and collisions.
+Physics textbooks and educational websites can provide the necessary theoretical background, while instructional videos on pendulum collisions can offer practical insights into conducting the experiment.
+Additionally, analyzing case studies or scenarios where pendulum motion is relevant can enhance the contextual understanding of the experiment.